TemiAA/Flightdelay/README.md

 # Flight Delay Classification
-Performance evaluation of Machine Learning / Deep Learning on classification tasks
+Performance evaluation of Machine Learning

 One of the most daunting tasks with machine learning and deep learning is determining the best relationship between methods and their suitability with a given data preprocessing for best performance during classification or prediction task with a given dataset.